ChristineJKim/code-review-checklist/README.md

 This document aims to be a flexible, relevant guide to code peer review.

- * Open the Pull Request for the code you will be reviewing in a separate window.
+ 1. Open the Pull Request for the code you will be reviewing in a separate window.
- * Click on code-review-checklist.md
+ 2. In this repository, click on the file: ```code-review-checklist.md```
- * Open it for editing (click little pencil icon)
+ 3. Open it for editing (click little pencil icon)
+ 4. Copy the markdown from the ```## Checklist``` heading on line 71 to the end.
- * Copy the markdown and paste it into your Pull Request comment.
+ 5. Paste this into your Pull Request comment.
+    - Edit it as you do your review.